 Grocery budgets can be tricky.
 You feel like you have to have endless choices around to keep everyone in your family happy, but that mentality could be costing you thousands every year.
 So, how much should your family be spending on groceries in a month?
-This guide will help you know what your monthly grocery budget should be no matter if you have one child or five.
+This guide will help you know what your monthly grocery budget should be, no matter if you have one child or five.

-Here’s what to include in your grocery budget:
+What to include in your grocery budget:

-Here’s what is NOT included in your grocery budget:
+What is NOT included in your grocery budget:

 When to bump your grocery budget:

-If you have any special dietary restrictions — like gluten free, lactose intolerant, vegan, food allergies, or any others then you may have to tweak your budget.
+If you have any special dietary restrictions — like gluten-free, lactose intolerant, vegan, food allergies, or any others, then you may have to tweak your budget.
 If $100 a month for each family member doesn’t work for you and you have tried for a least 4 weeks, then you will have to be willing to raise it.
 However, you have to have put in a full effort to keep your budget around $100 a person.
-If you have found that where you live or your family’s dietary concerns are making it next to impossible to keep around $100 then raise your total grocery budget by $25 a week.
+If you have found that where you live or your family’s dietary concerns are making it next to impossible to keep around $100, then raise your total grocery budget by $25 a week.
 Keep raising your total by $25 until you find a comfortable budget that allows you to buy the foods you need and your other household items without sacrificing too much.

 How much are you spending?

-Here are some tips to help you stick to your grocery budget:
+Tips to help you stick to your grocery budget:

-1. Plan your budget on a monthly basis.
+1. Plan your budget monthly.

 How much will you spend for the entire month?
-For a family of four that would be $400.
+For a family of four, that would be $400.

 2. Plan your shopping for two weeks at a time.